Keristero/ezlibs-scripts/readme.md

 and put the file into the `server/encounters/` (create this folder if it does not exist)

 encounter options:
+- name (string)
+    - if provided, this name can be used to trigger encounters by name, the encounter still needs to be added to a encounter table
 - path (string)
     - path to the main encounter file, usually this will be the same as in the examples, but if you want to create your own .zip you can specify it here, note you will need to copy/modify the code from the provided ezencounters.zip
 - weight (number)